Coru89/coreykeller.ca/src/content/pages/work/ah.md

 rollupCardDescription: A hearing solutions company.
 Hear better.
 Live better.

 ---
-<p>In 2022, Tway carried out a complete re-design and relaunch of Armstrong Hearing's company website.
+<p>In 2022, Corey Keller carried out a complete re-design and relaunch of Armstrong Hearing's company website.
 The focus was creating a modern brochure site to bolster marketing efforts during a time of opportunity in the local hearing-aid market.
 </p>

 <p>